 - Resident Representatives

 - Diversity, Equity, and Inclusion Liaisons

-All residents are eligible to be nominated and selected for the following awards which are presented at the Residency Banquet which occurs at the end of the residency year in June:
+All residents are eligible to be nominated and selected for the following awards (PGY1 and PGY2) which are presented at the Residency Programs End-of-the-Year Celebration which occurs at the end of the residency year in June.

 - Resident of the Year

 - Excellence in Teaching

 The residency programs manual provides detailed information pertaining to all programs regarding recruitment and selection of the residents, program requirements and policies, use of PharmAcademicä, organization of the residency programs, resident class leadership opportunities, and residency program awards.
 A copy of the most recent version of the manual (updated June 2023) can be found below.

 Frequently Asked Questions